ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

     4-bit unsigned number.

-- Epoche
+- Epoch

     12-bit unsigned number.

-  Epoche field is used to indicate the roll-over of PSNTP counter.
+    Epoch field is used to indicate the valid SessionTemporaryKey.

 - Packet Sequence Number This Packet (PSNTP)

     16-bit unsigned number.

     This field is initialized at a random number and is incremented sequentially for each packet of the 5-tuple.

+    This field is also used in the Encrypted PDMv2 as the encryption nonce.

 - Reserved Bits